FIVE MOST SURPRISING FINDS

 Viglione, Hannon & DeFina, The Social Science Journal, 2011

 Educational research tells the same story from another angle.
-Verna Keith and Cedric Herring, using data from the National Survey of Black Americans, demonstrated that skin color was a significant predictor of educational attainment, income, and occupational status among Black Americans — effects that persisted after controlling for parental socioeconomic status (Keith & Herring, American Journal of Sociology, 1991).
+Verna Keith and Cedric Herring, using data from the National Survey of Black Americans, showed that skin color was a major predictor of educational attainment, income, and job status among Black Americans — effects that persisted after controlling for parental socioeconomic status (Keith & Herring, American Journal of Sociology, 1991).
 The hierarchy operates across every domain the researchers measured.

-“Lighter-skinned Black Americans earn 10–15% more than darker-skinned Black Americans with identical qualifications.
+“Lighter-skinned Black Americans earn 10 to 15% more than darker-skinned Black Americans with identical qualifications.
 This is a gap within the Black community, measured in dollars, enforced by Black people.”

 The Mirror on the Wall

 The data on media representation makes the internal hierarchy visible to anyone who looks.
-Jenifer Wilder and Colleen Cain analyzed the skin tones of Black women featured on major magazine covers and in leading film and television roles, and found a systematic overrepresentation of lighter-skinned Black women.
+Jenifer Wilder and Colleen Cain analyzed the skin tones of Black women featured on major magazine covers and in leading film and television roles.
+They found a systematic overrepresentation of lighter-skinned Black women.
 This is not only the preference of white media executives.
-It is replicated in Black media, in Black music videos, in Black-owned publications, in the casting decisions of Black directors and producers.
+It is copied in Black media, in Black music videos, in Black-owned publications, in the casting decisions of Black directors and producers.

 The hierarchy that started on the plantation has been imported into the most private choices.
 It operates there with the same quiet efficiency as in the job market and the courtroom.